KatjaGlassConsulting/ApprovalBundle/README.md

 Optional, but recommended:
 - [LockdownPerUser plugin](https://github.com/kevinpapst/LockdownPerUserBundle) - without this bundle, the lockdown functionality will not work

+Optional, but recommended for version 1:
+- MetaFields plugin - optional setting of working hours per day per user unless specified in ApprovalBundle "Settings workday" (in Kimai 2, this is a new standard setting for users, in the old version it can be set as custom fields)

 ## Features

 - Users can send a week for approval (in sequential order)